JunaidGool/shoes_api/checklist.md

   eg. nodeJS, mySQL, Express, Handlebars etc

 ### Starting the back-end
-* describe how to get this app running.
+* describe how to get the back-end running.

 ### Understanding routes.
 * if this app requires routes, please describe what each route does